 Typically, the net interest margin of an institution that is "asset sensitive" will be unfavorably impacted in a declining interest-rate environment or an environment characterized by relatively stable interest rates and a steep yield curve, and favorably impacted in a rising interest-rate environment.
 The System's capital is invested in loans and investment securities that reprice to lower yields when interest rates are falling and to higher yields when interest rates increase.
 However, the net interest spread, a component of net interest margin, may react in a different manner due to competitive conditions at the time of repricing.
 Further, a significant portion of the System's floating-rate loans are management administered-rate loans that, unlike indexed loans, require definitive action at the discretion of the lending Bank or Association to change the interest rates charged and may reflect managements' assessments of whether rate changes are warranted or feasible in view of competitive market conditions.
-The actual interest rates charged on the administered-rate loans may not mirror the movement of some market interest rates, thereby moderating the overall net interest income impact of market fluctuations.
+The actual interest rates charged on the administered-rate loans may not mirror the movement of some market interest rates.

 Additionally, the Banks issue callable debt to accelerate the repricing of debt in a declining interest rate environment and thereby moderate the impact of falling interest rates on net interest income of institutions in an asset-sensitive position.
-During the first quarter of 2015, \$6.6 billion of debt was called and at March 31, 2015, \$58.1 billion of callable debt obligations were outstanding.
-The System's cumulative gap position in the 0-6 months repricing interval decreased from 5.14% at December 31, 2014 to 2.26% at March 31, 2015.
+During the first quarter of 2016, \$10.6 billion of debt was called and at March 31, 2016, \$60.2 billion of callable debt obligations were outstanding.
+The System's cumulative gap position in the 0-6 months repricing interval decreased from 4.44% at December 31, 2015 to 1.97% at March 31, 2016.